cruno91/llm-test/README.md

 learning how to write LLM models using Bigram and Transformer-based architectures.

+Metal and CUDA are supported, but I have only tested this on Apple Silicon.
+There is fallback for CPU-only training, but it is not recommended.

 I use PyCharm to run scripts, but you can also run them from the command line.

 ## Requirements